 Each class starts with a circle to discuss your lesson plan and answer any questions.
 I will demonstrate previous class material.
 Then we will run solo drills apart from partners, then connection drills together, and ultimately put it to the music.
 Please excuse yourself for water or restroom during a time when your partner is running solo drills.
 Please refrain from cell phones in my class unless it’s an emergency.
-This class is about learning to connect to the partner, the movements, and the music.
+This class is about learning to connect to the partner, their movements, and the music.

 You only have one name to remember.
 I have forty per class and I make it a priority to know all your names.
 Being an HSP makes it easier as it is one of my blessings.
-I accelerate this by using name tags.
-This method accelerates my ability to memorize in a short period of time.
+Using name tags accelerates my ability to memorize in a short period of time.
 It is also my system of keeping track of who is here so I don’t have to use ten minutes doing roll every class.
-You will find your name tag in our first circle.
-Please put the name tag on and circle up.
-After class a designated lead will collect the leads name tags while a designated follow will collect the follows name tags.

 Final and grade…

-Your final will be held December 10 and will consist of a practical and written test.
+Your final will consist of a practical and written test.
 Your grade will depend upon attendance and effort more than performance.
 All of you will learn at a different pace and rotation helps to even the playing field.
 Your partner is relying upon you so please be here unless you are ill.
 Three or less absences and you can achieve an “A”.
 More than three absences and you can receive a pass.

 What my ballroom students will learn…